 In terms of execution, the IVF program for HIV-positive couples differs greatly from the regular IVF program.

 Because of the increased immunological load, only one embryo should be transplanted to the surrogate mother in Ukraine at a time.
 While the mother is still in the womb, amniocentesis, cordocentesis, and other operations that raise the chance of a fetus being infected during pregnancy should be avoided.

-If one spouse is already infected with HIV, antiretroviral medication (ART) is suggested to prevent the other partner from getting infected during conception.
+If one spouse is already infected with HIV, antiretroviral medication (ART) it is suggested to prevent the other partner from getting infected during conception.
 The overall objective, however, is to prevent the virus from infecting future generations.
 If WHO rules are followed regularly and carefully, children have a 2 to 8% probability of catching a virus.

 To put it another way, if HIV-positive people need IVF or VMI to conceive, they may do it in a method that essentially minimizes their partner’s chance of infection.
 Another item to consider is the future child’s well-being.
 During natural delivery and nursing, the human immunodeficiency virus (HIV) can be transferred from mother to child through the placenta, placing the newborn at danger.